How To Install Latest Sonatype Nexus 3 on Linux

 Running Nexus as a System Service

 It is better to have systemd entry to manage nexus using systemctl.
-Follow the steps given below for the setup.
+Follow the steps given below for adding nexus as a systemd service.

 Create a nexus systemd unit file.